Power to the People (Poison album)

-Power to the People is an album by the American rock band Poison, released on June 13, 2000 on the band's independent label, Cyanide Music.
+Power to the People is a live album by the American rock band Poison, released on June 13, 2000, on the band's independent label, Cyanide Music.
 It marked the return of the original lineup, together for the first time since 1991's Swallow This Live with the return of C.C.
 DeVille who replaced Blues Saraceno.

+Release and promotion

 The album is a part studio, part live album consisting of five newly recorded studio tracks and 12 live tracks from Poison's successful 1999–2000 greatest hits reunion tour.